Year 7 Maths

 The visible pattern at home

-• Careless mistakes that repeat in the same places.
+• Careless mistakes that keep appearing in the same spots, test after test.

-• Working that is too short for the teacher to see what went wrong.
+• Working so short that even the teacher cannot see where it went wrong.

-• A child who says the topic is fine, but cannot explain the method clearly.
+• A child who says the topic is fine, but goes quiet when asked to explain the step.

 What MathPert teaches